Tajemnica Statuetki: Design

 The game's soundscape includes effects such as closing doors and glasses being wiped.
 Chmielarz inserted references to mass culture, for instance James Bond.
 To make the game more appealing, the developers added a skill-based section that players could skip if they wanted to.
 The final segment of Tajemnica Statuetki has a sense of fun that emulates the lighter sides of the game's production; it is a "mix of horror and thriller" according to OnlySP, and mix of sensation, humour, and occultism according to Chmielarz.
 A "youthful fantasy" can be observed during a meeting with the main opponent, performing a magical ritual in a fiery circle made of birthday candles.
 According to Miechowski, the game was made with the motto "Teach with fun, play with learning", and this educational slant was acknowledged by Nie tylko Wiedźmin, which said the game is responsible for its players, decades later, knowing how to make good cocktails as the result of its in-game puzzle.

-Chmielarz's design philosophy was to create a game similar to those released in the West; according to Komputers Wait, at the time of the game's development, the Polish computer industry was five years behind that of the West, and Polish titles were generally clones of then-popular Western video games.
+Chmielarz's design philosophy was to create a game similar to those released in the West; according to Komputer Świat, at the time of the game's development, the Polish computer industry was five years behind that of the West, and Polish titles were generally clones of then-popular Western video games.
 Tajemnica Statuetki is comparable to late 1980s adventure games.
 Secret Service agreed, saying the game visually resembles point-and-click adventure Countdown (1990) and interactive fiction adventure Amazon (1984) due to their similar menu systems and use of digitized images.
 Many critics acknowledged the limitations of the game in terms of the size of the country's video gaming industry at the time.
 One magazine reminded its readers not to make comparisons between the game and the latest titles from adventure gaming giants like Sierra On-Line, LucasArts, Infogrames, and Delphine, due to the "tremendous" gaps in "experience, financial and technological resources, infrastructure, and legal protection" that would gradually close.